hokkanen/bessel/README.md

 CPU parallel (Kokkos):   5419[ms]
 CPU sequential (Kokkos): 242730[ms]
 ```
 All cases were tested using the `cpp` branch with a single MPI process.
+The `cpp` branch initializes curand once per population, whereas `c` branch does that for each member of the population (creating a potential performance difference).
 GPU timings were achieved by first doing `salloc` and then running with `srun` multiple times to avoid any potential first run overhead.